 Teacher-Family partnerships promote development and learning.

-Indiana County Head Start individualizes experiences for each child, allowing them to learn at their own pace and in ways that best suits their needs and interest.
-Supporting good habits and attitudes leads to increased self-esteem and long lasting success in all areas of life
+Indiana County Head Start individualizes experiences for each child, allowing them to learn at their own pace and in ways that best suit their needs and interests.
+Supporting good habits and attitudes leads to increased self-esteem and long lasting success in all areas of life.

 ICHS ensures every child enrolled receives free screenings in the areas of speech, vision, hearing and developmental.
 Theses screening are done in the classrooms.